gongchenghua/Papers-Graphs-with-Heterophily/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 ![Stars](https://img.shields.io/github/stars/gongchenghua/Awesome-A-Survey-of-Learning-from-Graphs-with-Heterophily?color=red) ![Forks](https://img.shields.io/github/forks/gongchenghua/Awesome-A-Survey-of-Learning-from-Graphs-with-Heterophily?color=blue&label=Fork)

+This repository contains a list of the relevant resources on Learning on graphs with heterophily.
+We categorize the following papers based on their published years.
+We will try our best to continuously maintain this repository  in real time.
+If you found any error or any missed paper, please don't hesitate to open issues.

 ### Year 2023

 - [ICLR 2024] **Gradient Gating for Deep Multi-Rate Learning on Graphs** [[Paper](https://openreview.net/forum?id=JpRExTbl1-)], [Code]